rikkijprince/rikkijprince.github.io/about.md

 <br>
 My latest venture is teaching languages through a hybrid system of AI agents, that collect data on my students' use of language, to help me guide their performance without substituting the human element.
 <br>
 I am grateful to all those who read my books.
-And if you use English as a second language, I would encourage you to try out mmy method: Hybrid English 5.0 at RJ Academy.
+And if you use English as a second language, I would encourage you to try out my method: Hybrid English 5.0 at RJ Academy.
 Thank you.
 <br>
 #### Contact: [me@rikkijprince.com](mailto:me@rikkijprince.com)